jlant/waterapputils/docs/_build/html/_sources/overview.txt

 Type of simulation(s) - a user selects the type of WATER simulation.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  *Batch* - more than one basin.
+-  *Batch* - more than one pre-delineated basin.
 For an example, please see the `Sample Batch
    Simulation <https://github.com/jlant-usgs/waterapputils/tree/master/data/sample-water-simulations/sample-batch-simulation>`__.
--  *Single* - one basin.
-For an example, please see the `Sample Single Simulation <https://github.com/jlant-usgs/waterapputils/tree/master/data/sample-water-simulations/sample-single-simulation>`__.
+-  *Single* - one delineated basin.
+For an example, please see the `Sample Single
+   Simulation <https://github.com/jlant-usgs/waterapputils/tree/master/data/sample-water-simulations/sample-single-simulation>`__.

 The following are the directory structures created by WATER for batch